dart-lang/dartdoc/README.md

 Run `dartdoc` from the root directory of package.
 By default, the documentation is generated to the `doc/api/` directory.

+## Status

+Ready for testing, but has many known issues.

 ## FAQ

 #### What about `docgen` / `dartdocgen` / `dartdoc-viewer`?